clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Configure your cluster setup
 ============================
-The deployment node requires the following software to be installed:
-  * ansible>=2.2.1.0
+Ensure the following packages are installed before running the deployment
+node:

+  * ansible version 2.2.1.0 or higher
   * openstackclient
   * python-netaddr
   * gcc
-  * go>=1.7
+  * go version 1.7 or higher
   * git

-You can install all of them with the following command
+Install all of the needed packages with the following command:

 .. code-block:: console

-   # swupd bundle-add sysadmin-hostmgmt c-basic go-basic openstack-python-clients
+   # swupd bundle-add sysadmin-hostmgmt c-basic go-basic
+   openstack-python-clients

 You will need to download the ciao example deployment as follows: